How to Improve Customer Experience and Agent Wellbeing for Homeworking Contact Centres – Part 2

 We’ve known for a long time that AI and voice analytic are changing the ways in which businesses operate.
 Gradually, small and medium contact centres have been following the footsteps of corporate giants by implementing software, that enables them to review agents performance faster, with no need to spend hours listening to each call separately, at the same time providing them with easy to understand KPIs on all their agents performance.
 Managers can then accelerate the performance of their contact centres by navigating agent’s performance faster, and making more accurate, data-driven business decisions.
 That way, the platform you deploy across your contact centre will, within days, benefit your centre and team long after these turbulent times.
 Making you and the service you provide better than ever.

 With our conversational analytics solution, you can analyse the vocabulary and sentiment, as well as the emotion in telephone call, which enables you to understand if agents are struggling from an emotional point of view, but also recognise what causes anger in your customers.
 Providing the business with the ability to understand and search through 100% of customer conversation within minutes, without listening to calls can significantly advance productivity of your contact centre.
 Having this information can allow you to implement ways for customers to self-serve, make changes to FAQ’s and update customers prior to them contacting you.
 Thus, enabling an organization to really drive down the number of customer contacts and lift the pressure placed on contact centres while enhancing the customer experience at the same time.

 Next in the Series…

 For agents to provide exceptional CX, their needs have to be fulfilled appropriately, and their wellbeing shouldn’t be compromised.
-Call centre stress for agents can often lead to a decrease in performance and, ultimately, unsatisfied customers.
+Call centre stress can often lead to a decrease in performance and, ultimately, unsatisfied customers.
 Recognition of this issue is the first step to improving customer services.